tc-ca/Reference-Centre/README.md

 - PRISM (should be restored through NuGet)
 - EF6 (should be restored through NuGet)
 - SQLite (should be restored through NuGet)
-- System with Windows 7 with 4GB RAM or better
+- System with Windows 7 and up with 4GB RAM or better

 ## Setup
 ### How To Compile The Application